-Hallveigarstígur 1
+SUPER1 Hallveigarstígur 1

-Taking over Bonus's old locale on Hallveigarstígur, Super I has been a surprise success in the 101 community.
-It has an infinitely better selection than the Laugavegur Bonus location-as well as a significantly less depressing interior-and it's also open until 22:00.
+Taking over Bónus's old locale, Super1 has been a surprise success in the 101 community.
+It has an infinitely better selection than the Laugavegur Bónus location-as well as a significantly less depressing interior-and it's also open 24/7.
 Win-win.
+That said, it will allegedly be replaced by Krónan soon, so keep your fingers crossed.